 Scarify/Dethatch the Lawn

-Scarification is removing dead grass and any other organic matter forming a thatch layer on the surface of your lawn soil.
+Scarification vs. dethatching removes dead grass and any other organic matter, forming a thatch layer on the surface of your lawn soil.
 Dead grass forms a barrier between the new grass seed and the soil.
 You improve seed contact with the soil by lightly raking your lawn to remove dead grass before reseeding.
 It enhances the chances of seed germination.

 Note: Light scarification is best done after mowing, as it’ll be easier to reach the dead grass using your garden rake.